Published on January 11th, 2019 | by Joseph McKay

 Tears then cheers

 Early in his career, Murray was treated harshly by sections of the British media.
-Asked in an interview who who would be supporting in football’s upcoming European Championship in the absence (yet again) of Scotland, his tongue-in-cheek response was “anyone but England.”
+Asked in an interview who he would be supporting in football’s upcoming European Championship in the absence (yet again) of Scotland, his tongue-in-cheek response was “anyone but England.”

 Winning in New York was one thing – what the British sporting public really craved was its first Wimbledon men’s champion since Fred Perry in 1936